Decury/design/README.md

-# design
+# Decury /design
-/design: all things design
+This repository features everything design of Decury.